 College Music Society.

-Stephanie Rea regularly performs with the Paducah Symphony Orchestra and as a soloist
+Stephanie Rea plays in the Paducah Symphony Orchestra (on leave 2022-2023), as a soloist,

 and chamber musician.
 She is proud to have a flute studio filled with diverse, talented, and